Foaly/SettingsParser/README.md

 # phycics constants
 g = 9.81

-# player initials (since the key is the same the value will be overwritten)
+# player initials (since the key is the same the value will be set to 'X')
 player = M
 player = X